EdDataScienceEES/tutorial-Stead-James/index.md

 sep: The character or pattern to split by.
 For example, in preferred_taxon, genus and species are separated by a space.
 We can use separate() to create two new columns: Genus and Species."

-In our dataset we want to do this to two different colums seperating by different conditions each time
+In our dataset we want to do this to two different colums seperating by different conditions each time.

     seperate_tidyr <- left_data %>%
      separate(preferred_taxon, into = c("Genus", "Species"), sep = " ")

-now instead of preferred_taxon column, we have two new columns Genus and Species
+Now instead of preferred_taxon column, we have two new columns Genus and Species.

 If you want to retain the original column alongside the new columns, use remove = FALSE.
 This is useful if you need to preserve the original format for reference or further analysis.